 Do you have a pile of unread magazines sitting around your house?
-Likely, it’s the result of a subscription that you’re not reading.
-Not only should you not renew that magazine, you should give their subscription department a call and try to cancel for a refund – sometimes, they’ll give you the prorated amount back.
-I’ve had to cull my subscriptions in the past, but I’ve never regretted it.
+It’s likely the result of a subscription that you’re not reading.
+Not only should you not renew that magazine, but you should give their subscription department a call and try to cancel for a refund.
+You never know – they might even give you the prorated amount back.
+I’ve had to cull my subscriptions in the past, and I’ve never regretted it.

 49. Eat breakfast.

-Eating a healthy breakfast fills you up with energy for the day and also decreases your desire to eat a big lunch in the middle of the day.
-Not only that, breakfast can be very healthy, quick, and inexpensive.
-A bowl of oatmeal in the morning is often the one thing that keeps me from running out to eat an expensive lunch later in the day – and it keeps me peppy and full of energy for the entire morning instead of in a coffee-laced daze.
+Eating a healthy breakfast fills you up with energy for the day while also curbing your desire for a big, expensive lunch.
+Meanwhile, breakfast can be very healthy, quick, and inexpensive.
+A bowl of oatmeal in the morning is often the one thing that keeps me from running out to eat an expensive lunch later in the day.

 50. Swap babysitting with neighbors.

 We live in a neighborhood with dozens of families with young children.
 Because of that, there are a lot of parents out there willing to swap babysitting nights with us, saving us the money of hiring one for an evening out.
 A few families even take this to incredible extremes.

 Try to find another set of parents or two that you trust, and swap nights of babysitting with them.
 If you can pull it off, you’ll get occasional evenings free without the cost of a babysitter and save a ton of money in the process.

 51. Don’t fear leftovers: Jazz them up instead.